shiroinekotfs/jupyter-cpp-kernel/README.md

 > :warning:
 >
-> You must all requirement above before doing anything else
+> You must all requirements above before doing anything else
-> I don't use macOS too regular, so I don't know how macOS get these packages
+> I don't use macOS too regularly, so I don't know how macOS get these packages
-> But you can follow insallation instruction on the Internet
+> But you can follow installation instructions on the Internet
 > After that, you can copy this script and install the kernel

 ```shell